-For example, cold can have a negative effect on the constitution.
-Especially at high altitudes, it can freeze the operator quickly despite winter-proof clothing.
-The result: the concentration is reduced or cannot be maintained as long as at warmer temperatures.
+Low temperatures alone can cause dangerous situations, especially for the safety of the operator.
+Especially at high altitudes, operators can become cold quickly despite winter-proof clothing, and in extreme situations, can result in hypothermia.
+Even if it does not become serious, operators who are exposed to the cold for long periods of time can have decreased concentration and worsening motor skills.
 In addition, cold fingers and thick gloves can complicate the operating of control units.
-Therefore, be sure to wear suitable clothing and warming gloves that allow for unrestricted use of the different items, and take short breaks to warm up regularly.
+Therefore, operators should be sure to wear suitable clothing and warming gloves with enough flexibility to allow for unrestricted use of the different controls and take short breaks to warm up regularly.

 Attention: slip hazard!

-- Inspect the underground and clear from snow and ice.
+- Inspect the surface of the ground and clear it from snow and ice.

-- Remember that in the least favorable position, up to 80% of the total weight of an aerial work platform can be loaded on a wheel, column or axle!
+- Remember that in the least favourable position, up to 80% of the total weight of an aerial work platform can be loaded on a wheel, column or axle!

 Battery charging during winter